For exclusive offers and advance notice of my favorite discoveries and latest adventures!

 #6 Embrace the Nos, they Lead to Yes

-What I ultimately wanted was to be a reporter, but I was willing to accept producer roles because I thought that’s the path that would lead me there.
+What I had always ultimately wanted was to be a reporter, but I was willing to accept producer roles because I thought that was the path that would lead me there.
 I was wrong.
 When you are faced with rejection recognize that it is just a course correction putting you back on track to the truest and rightful path of your dream.
-Embrace the nos, they lead to yes.
+Embrace the nos, they always lead to yes.

 #7 Give your Dreams Room to Breathe